cosmos/sdk-tutorials/voter/index.md

 }
 ```

-The fee payment happens before `k.AppendPoll`.
-This way, if a user does not have enough tokens, the application will raise an error and will not proceed to creating a poll.
-Make sure to have `"github.com/tendermint/tendermint/crypto"` added to the import statement (if your text editor didn't do that for you).
+The fee payment occurs before `k.AppendPoll` so if an end user does not have enough tokens, the application raises an error and does not proceed with creating a poll.

+The import statement requires `"github.com/tendermint/tendermint/crypto"`.
+Be sure to add this repo to the import statement if your text editor didn't do that for you.

-Now, restart the app and try creating several polls to see how this affects your token balance.
+Now, restart the app and try creating several polls to see how the transaction affects your token balance.

 Congratulations, you have built a blockchain voting application.